seven5/seven5/go/src/nullblog/README.md

-### Example Project For Seven5, "myproj"
+### Example Project For Seven5 Book

-#### This directory, myproj/src/myproj
+#### This directory, nullblog/src/nullblog

-This directory is where the source code for the server side of "myproj" should live.
+This directory is where the source code for the server side of "nullblog" should live.
 Note that this could should be a _library_ not an executable.
 The result of building this code can be seen in "../../pkg".
 You can build the source code like this:

 ```
-go install myproj
+go install nullblog
 ```